MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

 * Variable names not specified
 ```

 Although longer, this version of the problem is much easier to isolate into sections and problems to solve one at a time.
-It makes use of notes to include information either excluded or implied, as well as white space and indentation similar to something like Python.
+It makes use of notes to include information either excluded or implied, as well as white space and indentation, similar to something like Python.

-Depending on what you use to to write these steps down (either a specific application or through hand written notes) you may even highlight certain keywords, such as **getter** and **setter** so that you are sure to remember them.
+Depending on what you use to write these steps down (either a specific application or through handwritten notes) you may even highlight certain keywords, such as **getter** and **setter** so that you are sure to remember them.

 ## Troubleshooting